khulnasoft/integrations-core/docs/developer/architecture/vsphere.md

 -   `use_legacy_check_version` is a backward compatibility flag.
 It should always be set to false and this flag will be removed in a future version of the integration.
 Setting it to true tells the agent to use an older and deprecated version of the vSphere integration.

 -   `empty_default_hostname` is a field used by the agent directly (and not the integration).
 By default, the agent does not allow submitting metrics without attaching an explicit host tag unless this flag is set to true.
 The vSphere integration uses that behavior for some metrics and service checks.
 For example, the `vsphere.vm.count` metric which gives a count of the VMs in the infra is not submitted with a host tag.
 This is particularly important if the agent runs inside a vSphere VM.
-If the `vsphere.vm.count` was submitted with a host tag, the Datadog backend would attach all the other host tags to the metric, for example `vsphere_type:vm` or `vsphere_host:<NAME_OF_THE_ESX_HOST>` which makes the metric almost impossible to use.
+If the `vsphere.vm.count` was submitted with a host tag, the Khulnasoft backend would attach all the other host tags to the metric, for example `vsphere_type:vm` or `vsphere_host:<NAME_OF_THE_ESX_HOST>` which makes the metric almost impossible to use.

 ### Concepts